chrishokamp/aylien-datascience-demos/README.md

 For each of these demos, we provide a sample dataset that will allow them to run without a NewsAPI key.
 If you have a NewsAPI key or a RADAR account, you can dynamically update the demos with new feed data.

+This project is deployed on Streamlit Cloud, [check it out](https://aylienlabs.streamlit.app).

 ## NewsAPI patterns
 We also include some patterns that we re-use and modify regularly, such as a simple interface to the